Dose calculator

 When individuals plan to document a titration schedule observed in research studies, the core logging task becomes tracking the dose changes.
 A typical study protocol might involve starting at a low dose and stepping up that dose every four weeks.
 From a data-logging perspective, the calendar dates of these transitions are the most pivotal entries.
 Without a clear record of when the dose was increased from 0.25 mg to 0.5 mg, for example, it becomes impossible to later parse subjective or objective data and accurately attribute it to a specific dosage period.
 Therefore, a robust log must cleanly delineate each dosing chapter defined by the titration points.

-Common Semaglutide dose mistakes
+Common Semaglutide dose-calculation mistakes

 - Increasing the dose without writing down the date, then losing track of when the escalation began.